jellyfin-archive/jellyfin-docs/docs/contributor-docs/contributing.md

 ### Translations

 If you're interested in helping to translate Jellyfin into your local language, we use [Weblate](https://weblate.org/en/) running at [translate.jellyfin.org](https://translate.jellyfin.org) to handle translations.
-These are collected in the `translations` branch of the [jellyfin-web](https://github.com/jellyfin/jellyfin-web) repository and are merged into master before each release.
+These are collected in the `translations` branchs of the various repositories and are merged into the `master` branches before each release.

 ### Testing